confluentinc/ksql/design-proposals/klip-57-kafka-headers.md

 ### Queries

-The headers columns will be usable in any query like any other column, except `INSERT SELECT` and `INSERT VALUES` statements will fail if trying to insert into a headers column.
+The headers columns will be usable as selection items, function arguments or predicates in any query like any other column, except for `INSERT SELECT` and `INSERT VALUES` statements.
+They will fail if trying to insert into a headers column.
 However, when persistent queries project header-backed columns, the header values are copied into the output row’s value (or key), not to headers in the output record.

 ### Schema